Why is balancing your schedule so important for your dating life?

 For Ken, the combination of journaling and a structured routine worked wonders.
 For other busy people, it’s a slightly different approach.

 The key is to realize the problem.
-Then you can start resolving it.
+Then you can start resolving it, and we can help.

 For more dating advice, check out these resources: